Skip to content

 Peter McKinnon is a full-screen parallax scrolling website that will immerse you in the content from the moment it loads.

-The header (with a drop-down menu) and the footer are very minimalist, so they don’t get in the way of this page’s overall gorgeousness.
+The header (with a drop-down menu) and the footer are very minimalistic, so they don’t detract from this page’s overall beauty.

 Note: Combining large images with a parallax effect creates a strong and lasting first impression.